rytswd/get-istio-multicluster/README.md

 - Involved cluster / mesh setup
 - Detailed description on each step

-> 📍 NOTE 📍
+## 📍 NOTE 📍
->

 > This repository does not aim to be exhaustive by any means.
-Many of the examples are You are expected to be somewhat familiar with Istio's features.
+The examples here set out the foundation for multicluster communication, and use some features such as fault injections.
+You are expected to be somewhat familiar with Istio's features.
+> Also, it is worth noting that most of the examples focus on traffic management features as of Oct 2020.

 ## Contents